-The Department of State is designated to lead in the overall direction, coordination, and supervision of American foreign policy and foreign relations, but records relating to various foreign policy issues are found among the files of other agencies, too.
-Since World War II, a "community" of agencies has evolved to deal specifically with foreign policy issues.
+The Department of State is designated as the agency to lead in the overall direction, coordination, and supervision of United States foreign policy and foreign relations, but records relating to various foreign policy issues are found among the files of other agencies, too.
+Since World War II, a "community" of agencies has evolved to deal specifically with certain specialized foreign policy issues.
 In addition, many other agencies have taken on important roles in American national security affairs.
 The subject and focus of your foreign relations research will determine the most appropriate records for you to use.

 Much policy development takes place in the White House and is documented in the files of the Presidents and their extended staffs.
 The records and files of all Presidents since Herbert Hoover are located in the Presidential Libraries operated by the National Archives and Records Administration or among the Presidential records in the custody of the National Archives and Records Administration.
 In addition to White House files, the Libraries hold the files of the National Security Council (NSC) and its staff, other high-level organizations, and the personal papers of key individuals.

 Congress also has a role in American foreign policy.
 The Senate provides advice and consent to all treaties, and many committees in both the Senate and the House of Representatives have oversight on issues relating to foreign affairs.
 Of most importance are the records of the Senate Committee on Foreign Relations and the House Committee on Foreign Affairs.
 The work of other committees also may touch on foreign relations matters and Congress has established numerous temporary committees and sub-committees to study special issues and matters relating to U.S. foreign affairs.